-At the end of the day everyone returns to the hotel for dinner, review photos and enjoy another presentation.
+At the end of the day everyone returns to the hotel for dinner and do the checklist.

 Several years ago Robert found a metalmark that looked different than anything he was familiar with from the genus Emesis.
 He was able to obtain a female and a male.
 DNA and genitalia work was carried out and sure enough, it was an undescribed species.
 It was published in the June 2021 issue of Tropical Lepidoptera and was named Eleanor’s Emesis (Emesis eleanorae) in honor of his mother.

-At the end of the day we return to the hotel, have dinner and see another presentation.
+At the end of the day we return to the hotel, have dinner, and do the checklist.

 Everyone returns to Emerald Valley for a second day.
 We will undoubtedly see many familiar species that were observed yesterday, but we will also see some new ‘faces.’

 The Porterweed flowers attract numerous sulphurs, many of which do not stop to nectar on the mistflowers.
 Rotting bananas placed at different spots along the trails also attract beauties such as the stunning Blue Morpho, Crackers, satyrs, Owl’s-eyes, and Tiger Beauty.
 Participants often fill up entire memory cards so be sure to bring an extra one or two.
 One can easily spend the remainder of winter days going through the photos taken during the event.